WSL 2 with Visual Studio Code

 - WSL 2 brings a hybrid approach with a lightweight VM, a completely connected experience, and high performance.

-Add in the Remote - WSL extension in Visual Studio Code and you have the best of all worlds – Linux and Windows compatibility for your tools with excellent performance and a seamless development experience.
+Add in the WSL extension in Visual Studio Code and you have the best of all worlds – Linux and Windows compatibility for your tools with excellent performance and a seamless development experience.

 To help you set up VS Code with WSL, there is a Working in WSL tutorial.
 If you want to learn more about VS Code Remote and how it can also work over SSH and inside Docker containers, see the full VS Code Remote Development documentation.